robbert-vdh/yabridge/README.md

 Doing the same thing for the Wine VST host can be a bit tricky.
 You'll need to launch winedbg in a seperate detached terminal emulator so it doesn't terminate together with the plugin, and winedbg can be a bit picky in the arguments it accepts.
-I've already set this up behind a feature flag for KDE Plasma.
+I've already set this up behind a feature flag for use in KDE Plasma.
 Other desktop environments and window managers will require some slight modifications in `src/plugin/host-bridge.cpp`.
 To enable this, simply run:

 ```shell
 meson configure build --buildtype=debug -Duse-winedbg=true
 ```

-## Rationale

-I started this project because the alternatives were either unmaintained, not self-contained or very difficult to work with.
-With this implementation I'd like to prioritize maintainability and correctness, with performance being a secondary goal.
-Please let me know if you have any suggestions on how to improve this!

 ## Architecture